Uzbekistan E-visa - Online Application

 Step 1: Complete the application form

-After entering the e-visa portal, the applicant must fill in an application form.
-This involves providing personal data, indicating the planned date of entry into Uzbekistan, and attaching a portrait photo together with a scanned copy of the applicant’s passport.
-If the applicant is a citizen of a country with which there is an agreement on visa-free entry to Uzbekistan, the application process is terminated and the applicant is notified that there is no need to obtain a visa.
+After entering the e-visa portal, you must fill in an application form.
+This involves providing personal data, indicating your planned date of entry into Uzbekistan, and attaching a portrait photo together with a scanned copy of your passport.
+If you are a citizen of a country with which there is an agreement on visa-free entry to Uzbekistan, the portal will terminate the application process and notify you that you do not need to obtain a visa.

-After providing the information required, the applicant must indicate the e-mail address to which temporary link to the visa application and access code should be sent.
-After entering this code, the applicant will be able to pay for the Uzbekistan e-visa.
-After making the payment, the applicant will receive a second email that confirms the request has been received.
+After providing the information required, you must indicate the e-mail address to which the temporary link to the visa application and access code should be sent.
+After entering the access code on the portal, you will be able to pay for your Uzbekistan e-visa.
+After making the payment, you will receive a second email that confirms your request has been received.

 Additional details and information

-- The applicant is responsible for the accuracy of the information he or she provided and sent to him or her in circulation for obtaining an electronic visa to Uzbekistan.
+- The applicant is responsible for the accuracy of the information he or she provides and/or of information that is sent to him or her as part of the process of obtaining an electronic visa to Uzbekistan.

-- The applicant does not need to be the owner of the VISA card when paying the fee for an electronic visa.
+- The applicant does not need to be the owner of the VISA card used to pay the fee for an electronic visa

 - In case of future or additional applications for an electronic visa, the applicant must pay the fee again.

 - The applicant must request an electronic visa for a valid passport.
 If the passport is replaced, the applicant must obtain a new visa.